phofl/phofl.github.io/content/posts/cow_deep_dive.md

 users have to be aware of these rules and how they apply to pandas DataFrames to understand why similar code-patterns produce different results.

-CoW cleans up all these inconsistencies.
+__CoW cleans up all these inconsistencies__.
 Users can only update one object at a time when CoW is enabled, e.g. ``df`` would be unchanged in our first example since only ``grades`` is updated at that time and the second example raises a ``ChainedAssignmentError`` instead of doing nothing.
-Generally, it won't be possible to update two objects at once, e.g., every object behaves as it created a deep copy of the previous object.
+Generally, it won't be possible to update two objects at once, e.g., every object behaves as it is a copy of the previous object.

 There are many more of these cases, but going through all of them is not in scope here.